 Skip to main content

 Diversity is the wellspring of our innovation and our growth engine.
-Hitachi regards personal differences such as -gender, nationality, race, religion, background, age, and sexual orientation—as well as other differences, as facets of people’s individuality.
+Hitachi regards personal differences—such as gender, nationality, race, religion, background, age, disability, and sexual orientation—as well as other differences, as facets of people’s individuality.
 By respecting our employees’ individualities and positioning them as an advantage, Hitachi frames its diversity and inclusion as conducive to both the individual’s and the company’s sustainable growth.
 With a diverse workforce, strong teamwork and broad experience in the global market, we will meet our customers’ needs.

-Hitachi, Ltd. and 17 Group companies jointly operate the Advisory Committee and the Diversity Development Council to accelerate awareness across Hitachi as a whole, including support for diverse human resources and work-life management.
-The Advisory Committee ensures follow-through on our diversity management policy, while the Diversity Development Council discusses specific activities and shares best practices.
+Hitachi has created a Diversity & Inclusion Development Center to promote its diversity initiatives, including support for diverse human capital and work-life management.
+The center acts as a secretariat managing the Advisory Committee and Diversity Development Council, which are operated jointly by Hitachi, Ltd. and 15 Group companies.
+The Advisory Committee ensures follow through on our diversity management policy, while the Diversity Development Council discusses specific activities and shares best practices.
 Both meet every six months.

 Employee compensation is set according to each individual’s roles and achievements, with no divisions or differences based on gender or age.

 |Basic Salary||Total Individual Compensation|

 The Global Women’s Summit is a venue where Hitachi Group employees from various countries, regions, companies, and positions gather for discussion on the theme of achieving gender equality.